soulfresh/sass-theming/src/theme/Utils.md

 ## Dependents

-+ **@mixin down-arrow** Adds a background down arrow icon that can be used for dropdown elements.
-The arrow is right aligned to the bounding box.
++ **@mixin down-arrow** Adds a down arrow icon as the background-image of the element The arrow is right aligned to the bounding box.
 + **@mixin select-background** The select-background mixin allows you to customize the background of a `<select>` element, including the drop down arrow.
 It sets the `background` property of the element with